PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 ```

 #### Identifying the EIP offset
-Next was to identify the exact offset that began the overflow into the instruction pointer.
+Next, I needed to identify the exact offset that began the overflow into the instruction pointer.
 To better identify this, I then decided to use a cyclical pattern as a payload, which I generated with the metasploit framework's `pattern_create.rb` script.
+These work by generating a unique sequence of characters allowing the offset to be derived by the values visible at any location in the payload.

 ```
 root@kali:~/ctf# /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 1000